-So in short, the cost of CT machines range from 35.000 to more than 250.000 euros on the used market.
-You can get a 16 slice systems for around 80.000 euros but improved capabilities mean higher prices.
-Hereby, newer models with 256 slices and more cost from 250.000 euros.
+So in short, the cost of CT scanners range from 35.000 to more than 250.000 euros on the used market.
+You can get a 16-slice systems for around 80.000 euros but improved capabilities mean higher prices.
+Hereby, newer models with 256 slices and more cost from 250.000 euros and up.